RidSoftware/BigPlumTech/HomeSystemWebApp/README.md

 **Note on server.js:**
 This is set to run on port 8080 (eg. localhost:8080/Pages/HTML/index.html in browser).

+*NODE*
+To get node working on your mahcine and configured for the right modules;
+you gotta go to the /src/ directorty and run these commands:
+`
+npm init -y
+npm install -y
+npm uninstall bcrypt
+npm install bcrypt
+`

 #### DataBase
-	DB connection is handled by config/DBConnection.js
+	DB connection is handled by config/DBConnection.js and DBPool.js

 	Please lookup readme in BigPlumTech/Database-DevFolder/